Skin Cancer Awareness Month: Your Ultimate Guide to SPF

 Q: How do I choose the right sunscreen for my skin?

 My Vitamin E-ssential SPF 44 is perfect for sensitive, dry, or post-procedure skin.
-It’s 100% mineral-based, infused with antioxidants like Vitamin E and CoQ10, and delivers hydrating, gentle protection.
+It’s 100% mineral-based, infused with antioxidants like Vitamin E and hyaluronic acid, and delivers hydrating, powerful protection but feels light and doesn't "cake" or build up on the skin.

 Facial Silk SPF 40, a hybrid of mineral and chemical filters, offers a silky, primer-like finish that blurs pores and fine lines — perfect for normal to combination skin and daily makeup wearers.

-Hydrate Facial Silk SPF 40 is ideal for dry, mature, or dehydrated skin, providing a dewy finish with ceramides and glycerin for intensive moisture.
-Each formula offers broad-spectrum protection and is designed to complement your lifestyle.
+Hydrate Facial Silk SPF 40 is ideal for dry, mature, or dehydrated skin, providing a dewy finish with squalane and packed with antioxidants like Ferulic Acid, Vitamin E, Vitamin C for outstanding protection and hydration.
+It can easily double as your foundation during the warmer summer months.

 Q: How much sunscreen do I really need?